- The new overpass and ramps are open to drivers.

 - April 2012: We advertised the project for competitive bidding.

 - June 8, 2012: We awarded the project contract to Granite Construction.

 - Aug.
 3-6, 2012: First weekend closure of US 2 for culvert replacement

 - Sept.
 28-Oct.
 1, 2012: Final weekend closure for culvert replacement

 - Dec.
 17-19, 2012 - We set girders for the new overpass.

-Project note: The above table reflects the available funding for the overcrossing.
-The total project cost for the intersection improvements and culvert replacements is $22.4 million.
+Project note: The estimated total project cost for the intersection improvements and culvert replacements is $22.5 million.

-This project received a $17.3 million grant from the Washington Traffic Safety Commission that will provide funding for construction.
+This project received a $17.3 million grant from the Washington Traffic Safety Commission that provided funding for construction.

 How can I get more information?

 back to top